tlikonen/cl-decimals/README.md

 Apply specified decimal number formatting rules to _number_ and return a formatted string.

-The second return value is a list of formatted strings using the same rules but it separates the parts of the number.
-It's a list of four
-strings: sign, integer part, decimal separator and fractional part.
+The second return value is (almost) the same formatted string divided into four strings.
+It's a list of four strings: sign, integer part, decimal separator and fractional part.
 Formatting arguments _integer-minimum-width_ and _fractional-minimum-width_ do not apply to the second return value.
+Everything else does.

 _Number_ must be of type `real`.
 Formatting rules are specified with keyword arguments, as described below.
 The default value is in